Last updated May 25, 2018

 Information you provide to us

 The types of personal information we collect directly from you include contact information, such as your first and last name, email address, telephone number, and postal address, as well as content you share or upload, such as photos (including any metadata included in your photos and content) and payment information (for example, credit card numbers or financial account information) if you purchase a product or service from us.
-We may also collect demographic information tied to your personal information, such as your age and/or date of birth, gender, country of residence, hobbies, and toy and game preferences.
+We may also collect demographic information tied to your personal information, such as your age and/or date of birth, gender, country/region of residence, hobbies, and toy and game preferences.

 Information we collect automatically